Ved-P/merkle-tree/README.md

 `utils.py` contains utility format conversion and hash functions.

-The data files that can be used as inputs are also locateed in the root directory.
+The data files that can be used as inputs are also located in the root directory.